NeotokyoRebuild/neo/README.md

 * Linux: [Steam Runtime 3 "Sniper"](https://gitlab.steamos.cloud/steamrt/sniper/sdk)
     * GCC/G++ 10 toolchain
     * Compiled in the sniper's Docker/Podman/Toolbx container, schroot, or systemd-nspawn
-    * This can also work on native even with newer GCC/G++, mostly for development setup.
+    * This can also work on native (as long as it supports C++20) even with newer GCC/G++, mostly for development setup.
 At least install GCC and G++ multilib from your distro's package manager.
 * Both:
     * [CMake](https://cmake.org/)
     * [ninja](https://ninja-build.org/) (optional, can use nmake/make/VS instead)